Posts Tagged ‘Case Law’

 In what circumstances do the police need a warrant to make an arrest?

 If the police have “probable cause,” a reasonable suspicion that a person has been committed a crime, it is unnecessary for them to obtain a warrant before arresting someone.
 However, police must obtain a warrant when arresting a person in his home if it is for a non-serious offense and there is no belief that the person will destroy evidence.
 The arrest warrant must provide evidence that a crime has been committed, that the person names on the warrant committed the crime and the warrant must comply with all rules of court.
+This evidence is usually presented in the form of an affidavit signed by law enforcement officer in front of the judge who is signing the warrant.

 Do police have to give Miranda warnings when making an arrest?